 This Blog Includes:

-Chartered Accountancy (CA) involves in-depth management of auditing, financial accounts, business, budgeting, taxation, strategy etc. There are varied reasons because of which a multitude of young minds are allured by this profession.
+Chartered Accountancy (CA) involves in-depth management of auditing, financial accounts, business, budgeting, taxation, strategy etc. There are varied reasons why a multitude of young minds are allured by this profession.
 But as we all know, this one is a hard nut to crack.
-For those who successfully qualify all the examinations of the CA course in India are all set to acquire the esteemed position of Chartered Accountant.
-Thus, CAs are those professionals who are rigorously trained in various aspects of the functioning of an economy to managing the finances or advising people on financial management.
-This program is of three levels i.e. CA Foundation, CA IPCC, CA Final.
+For those who successfully qualify for all the examinations of the CA course in India are all set to acquire the esteemed position of Chartered Accountant.
+Thus, CAs are those professionals who are rigorously trained in various aspects of the functioning of an economy from managing the finances or advising people on financial management.
+This program is of three levels i.e. CA Foundation, CA IPCC, and CA Final.

 As mentioned above the CA course in India is divided into three levels and here is a table elucidating the individual eligibility criteria of each of these stages: